Skip to content

 While the Japanese culture is still heavily influenced by original Jomon culture from thousands of years ago, a number of subtle influence are now visible from Asia, Europe and North America, due in the main to the strong relationships Japan has with these areas of the world.
 However, there is no doubt that the more traditional areas of Japanese culture are renowned around the world, and offer a great promotional tool for the authorities.

-Historically, the Japanese have been a nation who prefer their homeland to overseas, although the resistance to moving abroad has reduced in recent times.
-Then again, why move from a country which has low crime rates, a booming economy and the highest life expectancy rate in the world - over 81 years of age!
+Historically, the Japanese have been a nation who preferred their homeland to overseas, although the resistance to moving abroad has reduced in recent times.
+Then again, why move from a country which has low crime rates, a booming economy and the highest life expectancy rate in the world at over 81 years of age!

 Employment in Japan

-The employment picture in Japan is very impressive, and while it can be susceptible to short term peaks and troughs, the country has a great history of adapting to the latest trends and technologies of the day - it is this speed of change which has given the country a lead over many competing nations.
-Strong in banking, insurance, real estate, retailing, transportation and telecommunications, the country leads the way in many fields.
+The employment picture in Japan is very impressive, and while it can be susceptible to short term peaks and troughs, the country has a great history of adapting to the latest trends and technologies of the day – it is this speed of change which has given the country a lead over many competing nations.
+Strong in banking, insurance, real estate, retailing, transportation and telecommunications, the country leads the way in many fields of business that has become the envy of many other nations.

-The rate of unemployment in Japan has been around the 4% level for some time, which is very encouraging for the large population of the country.
-The tax revenues which high employment brings has allowed the authorities to replenish the attractive social benefits paid to poorer groups of society, as well as funding lavish internal investment programs which have given Japan the most modern of transport networks in the world.
+Because of the current world fiscal crisis, the rate of unemployment in Japan has increased to 5.4% for 2009 and is one of the highest in the last ten years.
+The tax revenues have been affected because high employment allows authorities with fiscal capacity to replenish the attractive social benefits paid to poorer groups of society, as well as funding lavish internal investment programs which have given Japan the most modern of transport networks in the world.
+The concern that the Japanese economy has faltered as there is great financial trouble in the US, where economic observers have stated that if the US sneezes, the whole world, especially Japan catches a cold.

-Foreign nationals who relocate to Japan (either short term or longer term) should have no problems obtaining employment, with a vast array of Western companies having offices in the region.
-Slowly but surely the country is shaking off the volatile economic performance of historic years, with the authorities playing a lead role - although government investment, rather than interest rate management seems to be the key.
+Foreign nationals who relocate to Japan (either short term or longer term) should have a little difficulty obtaining employment, with a vast array of Western companies having offices in the region despite the high cost of operation in the country.
+In the recent years, economic programs have been instituted by the government to stimulate the economy.

 Property in Japan

-The performance of the Japanese property market is heavily influenced by foreign investors as well as the direction of the local stockmarket.
+The performance of the Japanese property market is heavily influenced by foreign investors as well as the direction of the local stock market.
 Property prices in central Tokyo reached sky high figures in the 1980s ahead of a property boom, from which many of the so called “hot spots” have never recovered.
+This has been exacerbated by the current global fiscal crisis and foreign property analysts in 2009 indicate much speculation that the market has bottomed out and together with the favorable market conditions that fuels the growth of the Japanese property market.

 Conclusion

 There is no doubt that Japan is a fairly unique country compared to the majority of developed nations, although it has a massive impact on the overall region (as the US does on America and Europe).
-The nationals are very friendly towards foreign travellers, which has helped to nurture a sizeable tourist industry.
+The nationals are very friendly towards foreign travelers thus helping a sizeable tourist industry.

 More facts about Japan :-